Purple Patches – When Darters Get ‘In The Zone’.

 “23 consecutive wins in Euro Tour last-leg deciders, 24 consecutive wins in Pro Tour finals and 26 consecutive wins in Pro Tour best-of-13 and best-of 15 matches.
 It just goes on and on…”

 In all professional sports, the greatest players seem to hit purple patches.
 This can be due to their own standards increasing, the opposition becoming intimidated or a little of both.
 Think Rafa Nadal at the French Open, Ed Moses over the 400m hurdles or Arsenal’s ‘Invincibles’.
-This set us thinking what other tremendous winning streaks have been witnessed in darts?
+We tried to recall some other tremendous winning streaks witnessed in darts?

 In PDC ranking events both MVG & Phil Taylor have recorded 8 consecutive tournament wins.
 In 2016 Micheal claimed The World Matchplay, 3 Euro Tour events and then 4 Pro Tours, hitting two 9 darters along the way!
 During a phenomenal run in 2009, ‘The Power’ also claimed 8 back-to-back ranking titles.
 After winning that years’ World Championship Taylor won 6 Pro Tour events in a row, during that run he added the Players Championship Finals.
 Incredibly this winning streak came in the middle of a run of 20 consecutive appearances in ranking finals!